 Commodities are physical products.
 This is normally gold, precious metals, or even produce.
 Commodities investing needs a lot of research, but it can be very profitable.

-Final Thoughts on Investing in Small Businesses
+Bottom Line on Investing in Small Businesses

 It is important to choose the right small business to invest in, as that will make all the difference in determining whether your money will turn to profit.
 Some profitable small business investments include Equity Ownership, Debt Investments, and Cash Equivalents.